Artesia Uber Accident Lawyers

 - Death

-If you lost a loved one in an Uber collision, our Artesia Uber accident attorneys can assist you in filing a wrongful death claim.
+If you lost a loved one in an Uber collision, our Artesia Uber accident attorneys can also assist you in filing a wrongful death claim.

 What Qualifies You For An Uber Accident Claim?

-- Negligence – Next, you have to establish that there was negligence on the Uber driver’s part.
-This is also known as a breach of duty, and it should have directly caused the accident.
-For example, a driver who ran the red light should have been the reason you got into a T-bone accident at an intersection.
+- Causation — It should have directly caused the accident.
+For example, the driver who ran the red light should have been the reason you got into a T-bone accident at an intersection.

 Uber’s Insurance Policy